shejz/OCR/Credit card OCR with OpenCV/README.md

 ![](https://github.com/shejz/OCR/blob/main/Credit%20card%20OCR%20with%20OpenCV/output/output.jpg)

-After evaluating our credit card OCR system, we found it to be 100% accurate provided that the issuing credit card company used the OCR-A font for the digits.
+After evaluating our credit card OCR system, we found it to be correctly identified each of the 16 digits 100% accurate provided that the issuing credit card company used the OCR-A font for the digits.

+Furthermore, template matching is also a very fast method when comparing digits.

 To extend this application, you would want to gather real images of credit cards in the wild and potentially train a machine learning model (either via standard feature extraction or training or Convolutional Neural Network) to further improve the accuracy of this system.